novemberde/novemberde.github.io/content/post/2025/03/03/cursor-user-data.md

 ShowPostNavLinks: true
 ---

 I've been using Cursor for a while and found it to be an excellent IDE.
-However, when working on projects that require multiple programming languages, I often need to switch between different IDE configurations.
-This can be inconvenient, so I've been searching for a way to use different IDE setups for each language.
+However, when working on projects that require multiple programming languages, I often experience performance issues with the IDE becoming sluggish.
+This reduces my productivity, so I've been searching for a way to use different IDE setups for each language.

 I discovered that you can accomplish this by using the `--user-data-dir` flag.
 This flag allows you to specify a different user data directory for each language configuration.